 FROM customers;

-Combining Functions for Powerful Queries
+Combining Functions for Real-World Queries

 SELECT CONCAT(UPPER(SUBSTRING(email, 1, 1)),